Football Michael Strahan took to space lands at Pro Football Hall of Fame - NewsBreak

 CANTON, Ohio (WJW) – To infinity and beyond, and then Canton .

-Pro Football Hall of Famer Michael Strahan took a football with him to space on Blue Origin in December.2022 Northeast Ohio winter activities guide
+Pro Football Hall of Famer Michael Strahan took a football with him to space on Blue Origin in December.Single Spider-Man comic page sells for record $3.36 million

 Now that football is on display at the Pro Football Hall of Fame in the museum’s “Pro Football Today Gallery.”